centrifuge/documentation/docs/use/participate-in-network/index.md

 For those who are interested to dig in deeper to some these mechanisms and compare the differences to Polkadot, you can read more in their documentation [here](https://wiki.polkadot.network/docs/en/learn-governance).

-> _A sidenote on RAD locked for voting:_
+> _A sidenote on CFG locked for voting:_
-> RAD holders must submit a transaction to unlock their tokens once the lock period has ended.
+> CFG holders must submit a transaction to unlock their tokens once the lock period has ended.
 >
 > - Holders can check the end of their lock period by querying the chain state with `democracy.locks(AccountId)` which returns the block number that the lock is active until
-> - Once the lock period has passed, any RAD holder can call `democracy.unlock(addr)` to unlock the tokens
+> - Once the lock period has passed, any CFG holder can call `democracy.unlock(addr)` to unlock the tokens